McNally v R: Implications

-McNally was not the first case which prosecuted a transgender person for sexual assault via gender deception, but it was a very important one in popular discourse, opening up discussion about legal discrimination against transgender and gender non-conforming people in sexual assault and rape law.
+McNally was an important case in popular discourse, opening up discussion about legal discrimination against transgender and gender non-conforming people in sexual assault and rape law.

 Criticism

 Various scholars have criticized the court decision.
-Legal theorist Alex Sharpe offers a dissenting argument in "Queering Judgement: The Case of Gender Identity Fraud", suggesting that McNally v R and related cases undermine the privacy rights of transgender and gender non-conforming people.
+Legal theorist Alex Sharpe offers a dissenting argument, suggesting that McNally v R and related cases undermine the privacy rights of transgender and gender non-conforming people.